opal/opal/UNRELEASED.md

   - Add `PromiseV1` as an alias to the original (legacy) Promise class
   - Add `#to_v1` and `#to_v2` to both classes
   - `Promise#to_n` will convert it to a native Promise (v2)
+- Add `Opal::Config.esm` to enable/disable ES modules (#2316)
+  - If Config.esm is enabled, SimpleServer does type="module"
+  - Add new rack-esm example

 ### Fixed